Belep

-The commune's territory is made up of the Belep Islands (also known as the Belep Archipelago), which lie to the north of New Caledonia's mainland.
+The commune's territory is made up of the Belep Islands (also known as the Belep Archipelago), which lie to the north of New Caledonia's main island (Grande Terre).
 The two principal islands in the Belep Archipelago are Art Island (a.k.a.
 Aar) and Pott Island fr (a.k.a.
 Phwoc).
 The rest of the archipelago consists of the Northern and Southern Daos Islands, and several very small islets.

 The administrative centre of the commune is the settlement of Waala, on Art Island, the largest of the Belep Islands.
 The local language is Nyêlâyu.